ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 Keep in mind that there are good times to prefer one over the other.
 For example, one should use reference style links when linking to a flag or icon multiple times.
 On the other hand, one could use inline style links when linking to an article.

-If you are using the reference style linking, it is suggested to place the reference links at the top of the article for quicker access.
+If you are using the reference style linking, it is suggested to place the reference links at the top of the article for quicker access (but under the metadata).
 However, for flags, do the opposite, put them at the bottom of the article.

 Never use the word `here` as the link text.
 Instead, take the title of the page the link is linking to or use a general description.